Superman: Red Son (film): Russian media reception

 The presenters of the pro-Kremlin TV channel Russia-24 Alexey Kazakov and Anastasia Ivanova described the film as "Russophobic hysteria", further stating that "if Russia had not been so interesting, then there would have been no 'Red Son'."
 In the program Time Will Tell, the film adaptation was called an element of a serious information war against Russia, the purpose of which is to form the image of the enemy.
 Anatoly Kuzichev concluded: "Comics are evil.
 Literature only!"
 On the other hand, Yevgeni Popov considers this marketing without political background.
 According to the journalist, "we need to focus on our heroes."

 Mir Fantastiki criticized the adaptation, primarily for changes in the plot compared to the comic book.
 Reviewer DTF [ru] noted that in the film adaptation, the atmosphere of the original was completely lost, and the main plot twist was removed from the final product.
-In the review of Disgusting Men, the cartoon was called very weak, having lost the main idea and depth, besides with cheap animation.
+In the review of Disgusting Men, the film was called very weak, having lost the main idea and depth of the comic and having cheap animation.

 Sales

-The film earned $601,592 from domestic DVD sales and $1,411,992 from domestic Blu-ray sales, bringing its total home video earning to $2,013,584.
+The film earned $615,905 from domestic DVD sales and $1,447,215 from domestic Blu-ray sales, bringing its total home video earning to $2,063,120.